Center InformationBrittany Depp, MA, CCRP

 The CCS offers study volunteers the opportunity to advance medical science by participating in clinical trials.
 Volunteers may visit the Research Participant Registry at vfh.wustl.edu to learn about the participation experience.

-The CCS is a one-stop, full-service resource for companies committed to the highest quality clinical studies.
+The CCS is a one-stop, full-service resource for companies committed to the highest-quality clinical studies.
 The CCS provides sponsors with access to nationally renowned investigators and top-quality study coordinators and clinical trial participants, as well as a full spectrum of support services.
+Services include:

 Washington University School of Medicine is among the world's largest academic biomedical research centers.
-From its central location in St. Louis, Missouri, the School's world-renowned clinical investigators, nationally ranked hospital partners, cutting-edge research facilities and large, diverse patient population form the ideal environment for sponsoring clinical research.
+From its central location in St. Louis, Mo., the school's world-renowned clinical investigators, nationally ranked hospital partners, cutting-edge research facilities and large, diverse patient population form the ideal environment for sponsoring clinical research.

 World-Renowned Clinical Investigators